 At AERO 2014 ULpower introduced new six cylinder engines ranging in power output from 140 - 160; the 180 - 200 hp range was introduced in 2015.
 The engines are called UL390 and UL520 and the installed weight is between 101 and 108 kg.
 Both engines are FADEC controlled and enjoy these benefits too.
 For more information on these interesting engines visit ULpower.
 North American visitors may visit their local ULpower dealer.

 These engines are available in low and high compression models (between 8:1 and 9.1:1).
 This enables them to use everything between Mogas RON 95 (maximum of 15 % ethanol) and AVgas as a fuel.
 Be careful that the high compression engines are not able to use Mogas RON 95 due to the lower octane content of that fuel.

-These images were taken at AERO in Friedrichshafen (Germany) and show an installed UL260i and an UL350 engine, click them for a slide show.
+These images were taken at AERO in Friedrichshafen (Germany) and show an installed UL260i and an UL350 engine, click the arrows to see the rest.

 The video below shows all the internal mechanics of the four cylinder engine, the UL390/520 engines are the same but with two more cylinders and larger displacement.